sentrysoftware/metricshub/metricshub-doc/src/site/markdown/guides/cli.md

 The `metricshub` CLI is the core **MetricsHub**'s engine wrapped in a command line interface.
 System administrators can easily invoke this tool in a shell to discover and report problems related to the specified resources, including hardware, systems, applications, services, etc.

-The detailed list of systems supported by the **MetricsHub** community (manufacturer and product family and the required instrumentation stack) is listed in [Community Connectors Library](../platform-requirements.html).
+The detailed list of systems supported by the **MetricsHub** community (manufacturer and product family and the required instrumentation stack) is listed in [Connectors Directory](../metricshub-connectors-directory.html).

 The quantity and quality of the information that **MetricsHub** will gather depends on the instrumentation stack available on the targeted resource (host).